tagohd/mono/The Oath.md

 Situated atop the highest mountain in the region, the TEMPLE resembles a modest chalet or perhaps a ski lodge.
 The KNIGHT MOTHER is a middle-aged, anthropomorphic goat.
 Her vestments are plain, prioritizing warmth over style, though the SIGIL OF RULKOHIM is embroidered into her outermost layer.
 The postulant is a young person of any gender and species, around 14-16 years old.*

->**KNIGHT MOTHER:** Do you seek to join our ranks?
+>**KNIGHT MOTHER:** Dost thou seek to join our ranks?

->>**Postulant:** Yes, KNIGHT MOTHER, if holy RULKOHIM wills it, and if I am found to be worthy in your eyes, and if you shall have me.
+>>**Postulant:** Yea, KNIGHT MOTHER, if holy RULKOHIM so willeth, and if I be found worthy in your eyes, and if you shalt receive me.

->What do you know of the world, child?[^age]
+>What knowest thou of the world, child?[^age]

 >>Precious little, KNIGHT MOTHER.

->You know little, and in your ignorance, you still wish to join us?
+>Thou knowest but little, and in thine ignorance, thou nonetheless desirest to join our ranks?

->>Yes, KNIGHT MOTHER.
+>>Yea, KNIGHT MOTHER.
 I seek the guidance of holy RULKOHIM, that I may be led into the truth.

->What do you know of the KASYNERIKAN?
+>What knowest thou of the KASYNERIKAN?

->>Long ago, TALA SUMÁNAVATE, king of the dragons and ruler of the cosmos, blessed be His name, saw fit to delegate the governance of magic to a select few of the KEROLOÄNI, the angels of heaven, and He called them the KASYNERIKAN, the Children of Magic, and He was pleased.
+>>Long ago, TALA SUMÁNAVATE, king of the dragons and ruler of the cosmos, blessed be His name, saw fit to bestow the governance of magic upon a chosen few of the KEROLOÄNI, the angels of heaven, and He called them the KASYNERIKAN, the Children of Magic, and He was pleased.

+(Art suggestion: portrait of DG (large form) before 7 nondescript angels)

 >Who are the KASYNERIKAN, child?

 >>With holy STAFF is RULKOHIM, the guardian of life.
->>BOTÚTH, with her[^gender] wicked BLADE, protects in times of strife.
+>>BOTÚTH, with her[^gender] wicked BLADE, doth protect in times of strife.
->>SÛDMORANTH, the noble sage, drinks wisdom from his CHALICE,
+>>SÛDMORANTH, the noble sage, drinketh wisdom from his CHALICE,
->>While KALAGASH's NEEDLE delivers us from malice.
+>>While KALAGASH's NEEDLE delivereth us from malice.
 >>The sight of GRELLNATH's CRYSTAL is sure to soothe one's SOUL,
 >>And the BEE of ELADRINŪR is not spoken of.
 >>Last but also first is MELADRIËN of mercy infinite,
->>Whose sacred ORB tells the future definite.
+>>Whose sacred ORB telleth the future definite.
->>MELADRIËN stands gracefully as *primus inter pares*,
+>>MELADRIËN doth stand gracefully as *primus inter pares*,
 >>And on her shoulders our sorrows gently carries.
 >>To MELADRIËN we owe our life and offer highest praise,
->>Which we shall to the heavens sing until our dying days.
+>>Which we shall unto the heavens sing until our dying days.

+(Art suggestion: If you really want to, you could do a portrait of each of the KASYNERIKAN.
+They aren't furries.)

 >Glory be to the Seven, and to the DRAGON GOD, as it was in the beginning, is now, and ever shall be, world without end.
+>
->Now I must ask you: why have you not chosen to serve MELADRIËN?
+>Now I must ask thee: why hast thou not chosen to serve MELADRIËN?

 >>To serve one of the KASYNERIKAN is to serve them all, KNIGHT MOTHER.
-Verily, it pleases MELADRIËN's humility to see us serve another.[^pride]
+Verily, it pleaseth MELADRIËN's humility to behold us serve another.[^pride]

->Why, then, have you chosen to serve RULKOHIM in particular?
+>Why, then, hast thou chosen to serve RULKOHIM in especial?

 >>MELADRIËN is the giver of life, but RULKOHIM, its protector.
 I am drawn by his mercy and compassion.
-His sacrifice has inspired me to extend my own compassion to others, that they might live in his stead.
+His sacrifice hath inspired me to extend mine own compassion to others, that they might live in his stead.

->Do you swear to show mercy to all life?
+>Dost thou swear to shew mercy to all life?

->>Yes, KNIGHT MOTHER.
+>>Yea, verily, KNIGHT MOTHER.

->And do you swear to forsake all your earthly desires?
+>And dost thou swear to forsake all thine earthly desires?

->>Yes, KNIGHT MOTHER.
+>>Yea, verily, KNIGHT MOTHER.

->And do you swear to give your life in service to RULKOHIM if that is his will?
+>And dost thou swear to give thy life in service unto RULKOHIM if that be his will?

 >>Gladly, KNIGHT MOTHER.

->You acknowledge the possibility of pain and seizure.
+>Thou dost acknowledge the possibility of pain and seizure.

->>Yes, KNIGHT MOTHER.
+>>Yea, KNIGHT MOTHER.

->You accept everything that will happen from now on.
+>And thou dost accept everything that shall befall thee henceforth.

->>Yes, KNIGHT MOTHER.
+>>Yea, KNIGHT MOTHER.

->Then, I welcome you to join our order.
+>Then, I welcome thee to join our order and grant thee the rank of novice.

 >>I am grateful, KNIGHT MOTHER.
 Praise be to RULKOHIM.

->Your journey is beginning still, my child.
-Swearing the oath is only the first and easiest of the challenges ahead.[^challenge] Come, follow me.
+>Thy journey but beginneth, my child.
+To swear the oath is but the first, and the easiest, of the trials to come.[^challenge] Come, follow me.

 # A Discussion on Magic?
 *They walk through the labyrinthine corridors, the path growing darker and darker until the only faint light is from a torch several meters away.
 KM summons a sphere of soft, blue light to guide the rest of their journey.